tytydraco/yessleep/out/Something_Outside_The_Kitchen_Window_is_Watching_Me_Part_Three.md

 *"I'll see what I can do, but for now please... sit."* The secretary's murmured voice permeated our ears.
 Her words brought Cindy a sense of ease—compliant for now as she turned to take a seat at one of the black plush leather couches nearby.

 With Cindy settled on the couch, my eyes averted to where she had stood earlier.
 A photo etched onto the brochure displayed on the desk was Mayor Kingsley—his face was familiar, and practically hard to forget due to his campaign posters being plastered around town every election season—even if the man has been mayor since the trilobites.
-Beside him stood a younger Samuel Drover, as the pair stood together with their hands clasped together in unity.
+Beside him stood a younger Samuel, as the pair stood together with their hands clasped together in unity.

 ***"Trust the Flow, Build the Future with Elmwood."***